PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.3.md

-In Uniswap V2, the price of a token is determined by the quotient of token reserves in a liquidity pool.
+In Dragonswap V2, the price of a token is determined by the quotient of token reserves in a liquidity pool.

 Example: Calculating Price